Jacob-Lockwood/jeremiahlockwood.com/src/content/music/fraternal-order-of-the-society-blues.md

 ---
-layout: ../../layouts/MusicLayout.astro
 title: The Fraternal Order of the Society Blues
 image: /images/fraternal-order.jpg
-previewText: When Carolina Slim left this mortal coil on February 16, 2014, we decided to keep his music going. **The Fraternal Order of the Society Blues** debuted on WKCR radio in New York City a few days after the funeral.
+previewText: When Carolina Slim left this mortal coil on February 16, 2014, we decided to keep his music going.
+The Fraternal Order of the Society Blues debuted on WKCR radio in New York City a few days after the funeral.
 A trio of three of his most prominent students, The Fraternal Order of the Society Blues extends the music of Carolina Slim into the future.
 ---

 ## The Fraternal Order of the Society Blues